gracebrindle/507_final_project/README.md

 variables to their proper values.

 # Instructions
-1. Create the TwitterKeys.py file if you have not already (see API Authentication for details)
+1. Create the TwitterKeys.py file if you have not already

 2. Run the final_project.py program using command line